Key signing parties considered useless

 Since PGP keys cannot be used as substitutes for government id documents in situations where one would be required, is there any point in tying one with the other?
 Where governments use public key cryptography for authentication, they use their own certificate authorities anyway.

-Since in most jurisdictions you can change your legal name (and you choose which name to use when you get your “adult” id), what the government id document really certifies in general case is that you are the one who initiated the creation of that authentication device.Could the PGP infrastructure instead be an alternative to that system that is backed by actual trust of individual people for authenticity and cryptographical algorithms for security?
+Since in most jurisdictions you can change your legal name, and you often get to choose the name when you receive your first id, what the government id document really certifies in general case is that you are the one who initiated the creation of that authentication device.Could the PGP infrastructure instead be an alternative to that system that is backed by actual trust of individual people for authenticity and cryptographical algorithms for security?
 I believe in practice all one needs to know is that the key was created by the person using it to establish their identity, and from this point of view, the ultimate form of trust would come from witnessing the key creation.
 I'm still to hear of a PGP setup party event though.

 The biggest difference from the government id is that it's easy to establish multiple identities.
 I don't think this is inherently harmful, it's relatively common, for example, for writers to use different pen names for different genres.
 Likewise, in some religious traditions it's customary to assign religious names to monks and/or clergy, I can't see why they cannot use their religious name in a theology mailing list but keep using their secular names in other contexts.
 While multiple identities can be used for less than constructive purposes, they are not unique in that, anything can be used that way.
 Systems that do need to enforce uniqueness of the person/account pair will have to resort to non-cryptographic means of verification, and if they have a strong uniqueness requirement, will not trust any web of trust in any case (more on that later).